Nickersoft/tylernickerson.com/src/content/projects/push.md

 Push (also PushJS or Push.js), is a lightweight [shim](<https://en.wikipedia.org/wiki/Shim_(computing)>) around the [JavaScript desktop notifications API](https://developer.mozilla.org/en-US/docs/Web/API/notification) that allows developers to easily send push notifications to your desktop.
 The only caveat, however, is your browser window must be open in order for this to occur (or a ServiceWorker must be registered and the browser must be running in the background).

 Push was developed in 2015 for [Linguistic](/projects/linguistic), back when Linguistic was nothing more than a browser-based, chatroulette website for language learners.
 The library didn't gain a widespread attention until 2016, when Push was uploaded to [Hacker News](https://news.ycombinator.com/item?id=11715918).
-Seemingly overnight, the library garnered a mass following, resulting in over [500 upvotes on ProductHunt](https://www.producthunt.com/posts/push-js), [7,700 GitHub stars](https://github.com/Nickersoft/push/stargazers), 350,000+ NPM downloads, and a [plethora of web articles](https://github.com/Nickersoft/push.js/wiki/Resources) written about it.
+Seemingly overnight, the library garnered a mass following, resulting in over [500 upvotes on ProductHunt](https://www.producthunt.com/posts/push-js), [8,200 GitHub stars](https://github.com/Nickersoft/push/stargazers), 1.2 million NPM downloads, and a [plethora of web articles](https://github.com/Nickersoft/push.js/wiki/Resources) written about it.

 Since Push's release, I've written a tutorial for [Net Magazine](https://www.creativebloq.com/net-magazine) as well as a [personal introduction](https://blog.tylernickerson.com/push-js-an-introduction-49291ac986e8) regarding it.
 Version 1.0 of the library was released in July of 2017.
-Today, the repository is co-maintained by myself and Devesh Sati or [PushOwl](https://pushowl.com/), an Indian platform for e-commerce push notifications.
+Today, the repository is co-maintained by myself and Devesh Sati of [PushOwl](https://pushowl.com/), an Indian platform for e-commerce push notifications.

 ### Motivation